ADHD Emotional Permanence: Why Out-of-Sight Is Out-of-Mind

 How ADHD Affects Emotional Regulation

-People with ADHD struggle to stay focused on one emotion for long.
-It’s often difficult for them to maintain emotional engagement during lengthy tasks.
+People with ADHD cannot easily stay focused on an emotion for long.
+They find it hard to stay engaged emotionally during lengthy tasks.

 For instance, they cannot stay focused on the conversation or continue feeling the same emotion (say, empathy) while a friend is talking for a long time.